101. Elementary French I. 3 cr.

 469. Introduction to 20th- and 21st-Century French and Francophone Literature.
 3 cr.

 Introduction to the principal literary artistic works and movements of 20th and 21st-century France and the Francophone world.
-Beginning with the historical avant-garde and culminating with contemporary tensions surrounding France and its colonialist past, this course will chart the development of modern Fraench and Francophone culture as seen through a selection of representative literary and artistic works.
-Offered irregularly.
+Beginning with the historical avant-garde and culminating with contemporary tensions surrounding France and its colonialist past, this course will chart the development of modern French and Francophone culture as seen through a selection of representative literary and artistic works.
+Intermittently.

 470W.
 La philosophie française à l'âge classique.
 3 cr.